-6 Twists on Corned Beef and Cabbage
+11 Twists on Corned Beef and Cabbage

-No St. Patrick's Day celebration would be complete without corned beef and cabbage.
+Today, no St. Patrick's Day celebration in the U.S. would be complete without corned beef and cabbage.
 It's a comforting and familiar dish, but while many may like the idea of having corned beef and cabbage as part of the festivities, when the time comes to actually sit down and eat it, the dish often loses all appeal.
 Sometimes thought of as a bit bland, this simple fare simply fails to get most people's hearts racing anymore.
 And that's no surprise — it's probably safe to say that in today's food-obsessed culture, people have come to expect more sophistication out of the things they cook at home.

 That's why we've put together a short list of inspired, and dare we say, improved, takes on the traditional version.
 For example, who would have thought to make a version of corned beef and cabbage that one could pick up with two hands?
-Look to Christopher Palmer, executive chef at Sláinte Irish Pub and Kitchen, whose Corned Beef Egg Rolls put it all in the palm of your hand.
-And those looking for a just a slight, elegant twist will want to try chef James Moore's version, which features a unique white wine mustard sauce.
+Look to chef Christopher Palmer, whose Corned Beef Egg Rolls put it all in the palm of your hand.
+And those looking for a just a slight, elegant twist will want to try chef James Moore's version of corned beef and cabbage, which features a unique white wine mustard sauce.
 His recipe comes straight from his home in Ireland.

 Will Budiaman is the Recipe Editor at The Daily Meal.
 Follow him on Twitter @WillBudiaman.

 This story was originally published on March 5, 2013.